agis/git-style-guide/README.md

 * Commits should be ordered *logically*.
 For example, if *commit X* depends on changes done in *commit Y*, then *commit Y* should come before *commit X*.

+Note: While working alone on a local branch that *has not yet been pushed*, it's fine to use commits as temporary snapshots of your work.
+However, it still holds true that you should apply all of the above and clean up your branch *before* pushing it.

 ### Messages

 * Use the editor, not the terminal, when writing a commit message: